BPHS Shani Mahadasha

 Ancient rocky tombs hewn into the mountainside in the village of Myra, old district of Lycia in modern Turkia.

 karma of mother and patriotism: shelter, protection, homes, farms, schools, police, vehicles;

-defense of the land and continuity of the rhythmic, habitual customs of one's people
+defense of the land and continuity of the rhythmic, habitual routines, folkways, ancient customs, and established cultural norms of one's people

 resistance to parents and schooling + obligation to protect the root culture

 hard work and steady duties upon the land; farming, home-chores, policing